This post is about teacher bias. It’s also about foxes, dogs and Self Organized Learning Environments (SOLEs).

 Of course, genetics is not the only factor guiding a dog’s health and behavior.
 A bad environment can have as much an affect on a dog as bad breeding.
 There are naughty purebreds, even some violent, dangerous ones.
 And there are fantastic mongrels.
 But in general, as Balyaev and the history of dog breeding has shown us, breed standards really should be followed.

 On the other hand, every time I pick a Big Question for my students, don’t I make a choice?
-My humanity comes into play every time I make a decision.
+Our humanity, our strengths and weaknesses, come into play every time we make decisions.
 In the case of the Farm Fox Experiment, my confirmation bias was obvious: but with other Big Questions, all the other Big Questions I’ve asked over the years, bias must have been there too.

 Teachers should show respect for students by being both communicative and honest.
 Inevitably, there is going to be bias in lessons, as there is in all communication.
 If we teachers are mindful of our own biases and if we promote student independence, we can minimalize our invasiveness.